tsparticles/tsparticles/README.md

 [![tsParticles demo](https://media.giphy.com/media/fsVN1ZHksgBIXNIbr1/giphy.gif)](https://particles.js.org/samples/#virus)

 Want to see ever more demos?
-Clone the repository on your computer and follow these instructions
+Clone the repository on your computer and follow the instructions below:

 ```shell
 $ pnpm i